2025 - 2026 National Board

-We are excited to announce BlackGen Capital’s new National Board for the upcoming 2023-2024 school year.
+We are excited to announce BlackGen Capital’s new National Board for the 2025 - 2026 school year.
 We look forward to seeing the organization continue to grow through their dedication to our mission.

 Chief Executive Officer